suvendujena2001/GyamSys_Training/README.md

-# get-2024-microsoft
+# GET (GyanSys Engineering Trainees) 2024 - Microsoft Practice

-GET (GyanSys Engineering Trainees) 2024 - Microsoft Practice
+Welcome to GET (GyanSys Engineering Trainees) - 2024.
+This repository is meant for candidates who are part of Microsoft Practice